22

 3. Object-Oriented Programming (OOP) Features

-JavaScript has support for object-oriented programming, especially with the introduction of ES6 (ECMAScript 2015) classes.
+JavaScript supports object-oriented programming, especially with the introduction of ES6 (ECMAScript 2015) classes.
 However, JavaScript’s object model is based on prototypes rather than classes, which can make inheritance and object relationships harder to manage.

 TypeScript takes object-oriented programming to the next level by enhancing JavaScript’s OOP capabilities.
 It supports classes, interfaces, abstract classes, and access modifiers (public, private, protected), which allows developers to better manage complex OOP systems.